symbol/symbol-sdk-typescript-javascript/README.md

 2. Launch the executable file and follow the installation instructions.

-3. Create an account.
+3. Create a profile.
 Remember to save the mnemonic somewhere safe (offline).

 **NOTE**: This program is currently in development and only available for the Symbol test network.
 Do not use it for other purposes.